-Vocational College vs University in Malaysia: The Honest 2026 Comparison
+Vocational College vs University Malaysia: 2026 Compare

 "You need a university degree to succeed" — you've probably heard this before.
 But in 2026 Malaysia, is it still true?